 Complete the Delegate Submission Form

-To make the election process official, the elected delegate and alternate must complete the Delegate Submission Form by September 15.
+To make the election process official, the elected delegate and alternate must complete the Delegate Submission Form.
 It’s important to complete this form so that our council can maintain an accurate delegate count.

 Summary of Resources